FELT-Labs/documentation/guides/getting-started.md

 ## Starting Local Training <a href="#901e" id="901e"></a>

 Now that we have our data ready.
 It’s time to start the training!
 Head to the [app.feltoken.ai](https://app.feltoken.ai/).
-Before you begin, you will need to sign up to FELT.
+Before you begin, you need to sign in to FELT.

 Then you will select between training on single dataset or on multiple datasets.
 For our case we will use the **multiple datasets** option.
 In the first step you will fill in the name of training (you can pick an arbitrary one) and search for our datasets with following dids: